Nottingham History, Attractions & Visiting Information

 The medieval castle was later replaced by an opulent 17th-century palace built for the Duke of Newcastle.
 The palace was burned by rioters in 1831 and eventually converted into a museum and art gallery for the city council.

-At the foot of Castle Rock is Brewhouse Yard, which, as the name suggests, was once the site of brewing industry.
+At the foot of Castle Rock is Brewhouse Yard, which, as the name suggests, was once the site of a brewing industry.
 A terrace of 17th-century cottages in Brewhouse Yard has been restored and now house the Museum of Nottingham Life, tracing the heritage of the Nottingham area.
 Behind the museum are caves converted for use as an air raid shelter during WWII.

 Just outside the castle gatehouse and occupying the former outer bailey moat is perhaps the single most iconic site in Nottingham - a larger-than-life statue of Robin Hood, his bow bent and an arrow ready to fire.
 The statue was erected in 1952 and was a gift to the city of local businessman Philip Clay, who wanted to create a focal point for visitors drawn to Nottingham by its links to the legendary outlaw.
-The statue weighs over half a ton and stands 7 feet tall.
-It is cast from 8 separate pieces of bronze.
+The statue weighs over half a ton and stands seven feet tall.
+It is cast from eight separate pieces of bronze.